khajani/khajani-sivapala/README.md

 # 🌐 Personal Portfolio

-This is my digital personal portfolio, created to showcase all things engineering -- my projects, experiences, skills and more.
+This is my digital portfolio, created to showcase all things engineering like my projects, experiences, skills and more.

 ## 📸 Features